The

 is the god of earthquakes and volcanoes (story).

-greatly influenced by recent, and continuing, large earthquakes
+here is greatly influenced by recent, and continuing,

-process.
-This in turn is a metaphor for the testosterone-fuelled
+turn is a metaphor for the testosterone-fueled passions

-passions felt in battle, while here it hints at the similar build-up
+felt in battle, while here it hints at the similar

 3.